r-huijts/strava-mcp/README.md

 -   "Show my efforts on segment 987654 after January 1st, 2023."
 -   "Get my 5 most recent efforts for segment 112233."

+### `list-athlete-routes`

+Lists the routes created by the authenticated athlete.

+-   **Input Parameters:**
+    -   `page` (optional, number): Page number for pagination.
+    -   `perPage` (optional, number): Number of routes per page (default 30).
+-   **Output:** A formatted text list of the athlete's routes, including name, ID, type, distance, elevation gain, and creation date.

+#### Example Natural Language Queries for LLMs

+-   "List my Strava routes."
+-   "Show me the routes I created."
+-   "Get the second page of my routes."

+### `get-route`

+Fetches detailed information for a specific route using its ID.

+-   **Input Parameters:**
+    -   `routeId` (required, number): The unique identifier of the route to fetch.
+-   **Output:** A formatted text string containing route details, including name, ID, type, distance, elevation gain, estimated time, creation date, description, and number of segments.

+#### Example Natural Language Queries for LLMs

+-   "Get details for route 1234567."
+-   "Show me the info for route 987654."
+-   "What is the distance of route 112233?"

+### `export-route-gpx`

+Exports a specific route in GPX format and saves it to a pre-configured local directory on the server machine. **Note:** This requires the `ROUTE_EXPORT_PATH` environment variable to be set correctly.

+-   **Input Parameters:**
+    -   `routeId` (required, number): The unique identifier of the route to export.
+-   **Output:** A success message indicating the file path where the GPX file was saved, or an error message if saving failed.

+#### Example Natural Language Queries for LLMs

+-   "Export route 1234567 as GPX."
+-   "Save the GPX file for route 987654."

+### `export-route-tcx`

+Exports a specific route in TCX format and saves it to a pre-configured local directory on the server machine. **Note:** This requires the `ROUTE_EXPORT_PATH` environment variable to be set correctly.

+-   **Input Parameters:**
+    -   `routeId` (required, number): The unique identifier of the route to export.
+-   **Output:** A success message indicating the file path where the TCX file was saved, or an error message if saving failed.

+#### Example Natural Language Queries for LLMs

+-   "Export route 1234567 as TCX."
+-   "Save the TCX file for route 987654."

 ## Setup and Usage

 ### 1. Prerequisites